The Human form in 3D

 Intro

-Sculpture the act of representing something, even if its nothing, through 3D materials.
+Sculpture the act of representing something, even if it’s nothing, through 3D materials.
 Either additive, subtractive, or both.
 Sculptures fall into four basic categories: moulded, cast, carved or assembled. (wikipedia)

 The oldest figurative sculptures we have are categorized as Venus Figurines, as they are understood as earth goddesses or fertility figures found in the Upper Paleolithic period circa 10,-50,000BCE.
 Not many Male figures have been found from this period.
 Venus of Hohle Fels dated circa 35,000BCE.
 It was Carved from Mammoth tooth Ivery.